 Download pattern here and save to your pc.
 Open with adobe acrobat reader and print from there, turning off all formatting options.

 Print the bodice piece twice. (one for front and one for back.)

 Assemble pattern by lining up edges of the grey lines and matching up blue dots/letters.

 Line up pattern pieces on the fold of the fabric and cut a front bodice, back bodice, 2 sleeves and neck binding.
-Be sure to transfer pattern markings on to the sleeves.
+Be sure to transfer pattern markings onto the sleeves.

 **Important for Neck binding:**

 The pattern is based on fabric with a 30% stretch.
 (Which isn’t that stretchy) If using ribbing, (which usually has a 50 to 75% stretch) subtract .75 inches from the pattern piece.
-I don’t recommend using fabric w/ less that 30% stretch.)
+I don’t recommend using fabric w/ less than 30% stretch.)

 For the skirt, cut 2 pieces on the fold:

 Size 4: length: 16.25, width (on the fold) 18.5 (so you will have 2 pieces 16.25 tall by 37 wide.)

 Size 5: length: 17.25, width (on the fold) 18.75